-- (1) Damage inflicted upon any part of a tree, including the root system, by machinery, construction equipment, cambium layer penetration, storage or materials, soil compaction, excavation, chemical application or spillage, or changes to the natural grade. - (2) Hatracking or topping. - a.
-Pruning of fruit trees such as mango, avocado, and lychee to a height of 14-15 feet shall not be considered hatracking, topping, or tree abuse. - (3) Girdling or bark removal. - (4) Pruning any tree subject to the terms of this section not in accordance with the current International Society of Arboriculture (ISA) Best Management Practices and American National Standards Institute (ANSI), A300 Standards, Part One. - (5) Piling soil against the trunk of a tree above the root flare or placing soil over more than 25 percent of the roots of a tree within the drip line of the tree to a depth greater than four inches, unless done with an approved tree permit. - (6) Flush cuts. - (7) Piling trash or construction debris within six feet of a tree.
+- (1) Damage inflicted upon any part of a tree, including the root system, by machinery, construction equipment, cambium layer penetration, storage or materials, soil compaction, excavation, chemical application or spillage, or changes to the natural grade. - (2) Hatracking or topping. - (3) Girdling or bark removal. - (4) Pruning any tree subject to the terms of this section not in accordance with the current International Society of Arboriculture (ISA) Best Management Practices and American National Standards Institute (ANSI), A300 Standards, Part One.

+- (5) Piling soil against the trunk of a tree above the root flare or placing soil over more than 25% of the roots of a tree within the drip line of the tree to a depth greater than four inches, unless done with an approved tree permit. - (6) Flush cuts. - (7) Piling trash or construction debris within six (6) feet of a tree.